Photo by Andreea Tufescu|

 (click here for larger photo)

 The Bob Harding Bursary holder for the 2017-2018 season is Richard Miller.

-He is the most recent recipient of the Royal Liverpool Philharmonic’s Christopher Brooks Composition Prize in association with the Rushworth Foundation.
-As part of the year-long residency, he received a cash prize of £1,000 and has been commissioned to write a new work for the RLPS’ contemporary music ensemble, Ensemble 10/10, which will be premiered in October 2017 under the baton of Clark Rundell.
-In the run-up to that, he has access to a bespoke programme of workshops, masterclasses and mentoring sessions from visiting artists and industry professionals associated with the RLPS.
-His travel costs between Liverpool and London have been generously funded by Help Musicians UK.
+He is a recent recipient of the Royal Liverpool Philharmonic’s Christopher Brooks Composition Prize in association with the Rushworth Foundation.
+As part of the year-long residency, he received a cash prize of £1,000 and was commissioned to write a new work for the RLPS’ contemporary music ensemble, Ensemble 10/10.
+His travel costs between Liverpool and London are generously funded by Help Musicians UK.